splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/_index.md

 We will show the steps about how to clone (download) a sample microservices Java application (Spring PetClinic), as well as how to compile, package and deploy/run the application.

-Once the application is up and running, we will examine the default metrics send by the Opentelemetry Collector in the **Splunk Observability UI** Next, when auto instrumentation is enabled we will start seeing metrics and traces created via the **Auto Instrumentation** for Java that will be used by the **Splunk APM** product.
+Once the application is up and running, we will examine the default metrics sent by the Opentelemetry Collector in the **Splunk Observability UI** Next, when auto instrumentation is enabled we will start seeing metrics and traces created via the **Auto Instrumentation** for Java that will be used by the **Splunk APM** product.

 We also will examine Always-on Profiling and Database Query performance.